 - Hours: 7AM – 10PM

 Andersen’s was founded in 1924 when Anton Andersen got the property and created Andersen’s Electic Cafe.
-After only a few months then added a family recipe for split pea soup to the repertoire which quickly became the favorite on the menu.
-In the 30s and 40s they acquired rights to a cartoon that eventually became the logo and started advertising up and down the state.
+After only a few months, they added a family recipe for split pea soup to the repertoire, which quickly became the favorite on the menu.
+In the 30s and 40s, they acquired rights to a cartoon that eventually became the logo and started advertising up and down the state.
 They have been doing the same thing ever since, making pea soup and getting people to stop with their funny signs on the highway, with more locations coming each year.

-The menu is overwhelming and reminds me of a diner with the wide range of options.
-I went with the pea soup in a bread bowl, with toppings.
+The menu is overwhelming and reminds me of a diner with a wide range of options.
+I went with the pea soup in a bread bowl with toppings.

-Since I was already this far, I didn’t let the color turn me off and I dove into the soup.
-It was a more subtle pea flavor that was not overpowering and surprisingly good.
+Since I was already this far, I didn’t let the color turn me off, and I dove into the soup.
+It was a more subtle pea flavor that was surprisingly good.
 I then added all of the accessories and came away with a meal that I really enjoyed.

-After exiting I took some time to explore the shops and found that you can even buy the soup and take it home to make yourself, so if you really like it, this is a great option.
-All in all Andersen’s is a great stop on a road trip.
+After exiting, I took some time to explore the shops and found that you can even buy the soup and take it home to make yourself, so if you like it, this is a great option.
+All in all Andersen’s is an excellent stop on a road trip.
 It has something for the whole family to enjoy and good soup to indulge in as well.
 I would love to hear your comments below.